MerginMaps/docs/src/manage/delete-files/index.md

 :::

 ## Delete files through Mergin Maps dashboard
 Deleting files through <MainDomainName /> is simple.
-However, you can only delete one file at the time.
+However, you can only delete one file at a time.

-1. Log in <AppDomainNameLink /> and navigate to your project.
+1. Log in to <AppDomainNameLink /> and navigate to your project.
 2. In the **Files** tab you will see the list of files that are stored in the project's folder.

    Select the file you would like to delete.